samuelmbp/CV/README.md

 [Soft Skills](#soft-skills) | [Tech Skills](#tech-skills) | [Projects](#projects) | [Languages](#languages) | [Education](#education) | [Work Experience](#work-experience) | [Interests & Activities](#interests--activities) | [Contact Details](#contact-details)

 Software Developer – a Makers Academy graduate with a background in stock management and customer service, ready to step into the tech world.
 Able to work well individually but especially on team projects, with the aim of delivering clean and high-quality code.
 Constantly driven to keep learning and growing both personally and professionally and always ready to meet challenges and new opportunities.
-Thrilled to work for a company with a stimulating environment, and growth opportunities while contributing with my skills and potential to the fullest.
+Thrilled to work for a company with a stimulating environment, diverse and inclusive with a collaborative spirit and growth opportunities, while contributing with my skills and potential to the fullest
 <!-- With a retail and customer support background, problem-solving and high quality service delivery have been at the forefront of my professional life.
 Meanwhile my curiosity in technology introduced me to the world of coding so I decided to challenge myself and pursue a new career goal as software developer to seek a more fulfilling and creative professional direction and make real-world impact with my skills through tech.

  My career-changing journey started by teaching myself for a while until I came across [Makers Academy Bootcamp](https://makers.tech/), where I have adopted coding best-practices and developed an even stronger foundation of programming concepts.
 I operate well individually, though I thrive in a collaborative environment as part of a productive team to produce high-quality-code.